-Premier designer bags (Chanel, Chloé, Balenciaga, etc) have classic designs that are still bought and sold today, many decades after their original release, and are also reinterpreted with new materials and variations.
-Non-premier designers (L.A.M.B., Kooba, Juicy Couture, etc.) usually don't have a "famous bag," and so bags by those brands lose both their appeal and price value within a couple years time.
+Premier designer bags (Chanel, Gucci, Louis Vuitton, Balenciaga, etc) have classic designs that are still bought and sold today, many decades after their original release, and are also reinterpreted with new materials and variations.
+Non-premier designers (Coach, Guess, L.A.M.B., Juicy Couture, etc.) usually don’t have a “famous bag,” and so bags by those brands lose both their appeal and price value within a couple years time.
 Premier designer bags, on the other hand, often resell for at least 75% of their retail value (depending on the bag condition), and often much more than their retail value if the specific color/variation is prized or discontinued.
 They are a much better investment for your hard-earned dollars.

 Now, on to the tips!
 There are typically five routes through which you can buy a premier designer bag for less than the retail price: designer boutiques, department stores, eBay/Bonanzle, consignment shops, and online stores.

 Yes, it’s true: designer boutiques have sales.
 Unless you’re a regular shopper, however, you most likely do not receive special invites or notifications for sales at the boutiques — so you just need to be savvy enough to pay attention to store window signs.

 Typically, most designer sales are mid-year, through May and June.
 Chloé just finished theirs, with 40% off many styles, and other boutiques are starting their sales within the next few weeks.